We reconnect people to nature by helping them enjoy, protect and enhance their local rivers.

 We also run special annual events in partnership with others

-Another is London Rivers Week, a series of walks and talks to celebrate London’s rivers, run in partnership with the London Rivers Restoration Group, from June 26 to July 2, 2017.
+Another is London Rivers Week, a series of walks and talks to celebrate London’s rivers, run in partnership with the London Rivers Restoration Group, which was held for the second year running in 2017, at the end of June.

 Welsh Harp Environmental Education Centre